MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> People rarely succeed unless they have fun in what they are doing.
+> Just because you are happy it does not mean that the day is perfect but that you have looked beyond its imperfections.
-> -- Dale Carnegie
+> -- Bob Marley